dnngky/dnngky/README.md

 - 👋 Hi, I’m @dnngky
 - 👀 I’m interested in Computer Science (duh) and football!
-- 🌱 I’m currently learning Python and R
+- 🌱 I’m currently learning Python, Java, and R
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: dan.kynguyen2@outlook.com